AndongYang/Stereo/README.md

 # Stereo_report
-The code file is named after the question title.
+The folder is named after the question title.

 Created by AnDong Yang